Kirkby-in-Furness: History

 Kirkby is a collection of six different hamlets, namely: Soutergate, Wall End, Beck Side, Sand Side, Marshside and Chapels.
-The name Kirkby was used by the Furness Railway company during the construction of its Cumbrian Coast Line, and was the name they gave to the station which serves these hamlets.
+The name Kirkby was used by the Furness Railway company during the construction of its Cumbrian Coast Line, and was the name they gave to the railway station which serves these hamlets.
 The name Kirkby is much older.
 The parish of Kirkby Ireleth, a name of Norse origin, is listed in the Domesday Book as one of the townships forming the Manor of Hougun which was held by Tostig Godwinson, Earl of Northumbria.

 Much of the housing and infrastructure in Kirkby arose due to the growth and development of the Burlington Slate Quarries, which are owned by the Cavendish family of Holker Hall and Chatsworth House in Derbyshire.
 Houses at Marshside and Incline Foot were originally built for quarry workers, and the railway linked up to the quarries via a rope-worked Narrow-gauge railway, known as The Long Incline.
 Present-day Kirkby-in-Furness is now primarily a commuter village but still provides a work force for the slate and agrarian work.
 The nearby Kirkby Moor rises to 333 m above sea level which features a 12 turbine wind farm.

 The village has an increasingly aged population due to the rise in house prices and lack of homes suitable for first time buyers.
 This has led to young families leaving Kirkby, buying cheaper houses in surrounding towns and villages.
 As a result, the intake for the local primary school has fallen dramatically in the last few years, and continues to fall.